Not yet determined

-tonnes of phosphorus (TOT-P) is annually being discharged from wastewater facility 50 pe or larger
+tonnes of total phosphorus is annually being discharged from wastewater facility 50 pe or larger

 See more tables on this subject